-I am a Research Associate at the Florence School of Banking and Finance, part of the Robert Schuman Centre at the European University Institute (EUI), since April 2019.
+I was a Research Associate at the Florence School of Banking and Finance (April 2019-July 2021), part of the Robert Schuman Centre at the European University Institute (EUI).
 I defended my Ph.D. thesis on ‘An integrated system for banking supervision in the Banking Union‘ at the EUI Law Department (in February 2020).
 Previously, I graduated from the Ecole normale supérieure in law, economics, and management in France (2014), and from the College of Europe in European law (2015).

 During my postgraduate studies, I was an intern at the European Central Bank (Single Supervisory Mechanism), at the Court of Justice of the EU (General Court), and at the Research Centre of Saint-Cyr Military Schools.